 Gopher are vegetarians and will eat all parts of a plant.
 But you can prevent gopher damage to plants and trees.

 - Gophers can kill shrubs and trees by eating their roots.
-To prevent this, install new plants in a gopher basket.
+To prevent this, install new plants in a gopher basket made of hardware cloth.
 Despite the name, hardware cloth is made of wire – not cloth – and can be purchased at hardware stores and some garden stores.
 You can even make your own, as this video demonstrates.
 Be sure to use a basket large enough to allow roots to grow.
 Although gophers will be able to eat roots that eventually grow through the holes in the basket, your tree should be mature enough at that point to survive that damage.

 - Gophers can also damage trees by nibbling at their bark.
 This is called “girdling” and it is so harmful that the technique can be used to purposefully kill unwanted trees as this video illustrates.
 Tree baskets that extend 6-12 inches above the soil will prevent this damage.